-B. Harness ELT Circular Connector Sealing
+D. Harness ELT Circular Connector Sealing

 - 1) After system operation is verified, with no errors displayed, it is suggested that the harness connector to the ELT be sealed against moisture.
 This is best accomplished by encapsulating the exposed connections in silicone sealant.
-ACR recommends Dow Corning® 4 Electrical Insulating Compound or an equivalent meeting SAE AS-8660 (MIL-S8660C) - a) Disconnect the remote switch harness circular plug from the ELT. - b) Separate the circular connector strain relief from the connector. - c) Inject sealant into the back side of the plug, so that sealant surrounds all exposed electrical connections and the back of the plug. - d) Re-seat the circular connector strain relief to the connector. - e) Coat the mating pins/receptacles lightly with sealant. - f) Re-connect the harness plug to the ELT.
+ACR recommends Dow Corning® 4 Electrical Insulating Compound or an equivalent meeting SAE AS-8660 (MIL-S8660C). - a) Disconnect the remote switch harness circular plug from the ELT. - b) Separate the circular connector strain relief from the connector. - c) Inject sealant into the back side of the plug, so that sealant surrounds all exposed electrical connections and the back of the plug. - d) Re-seat the circular connector strain relief to the connector. - e) Coat the mating pins/receptacles lightly with sealant. - f) Re-connect the harness plug to the ELT.

-C. Installation Documentation
+E. Installation Documentation

-- 1) Update logbook (aircraft records) entries and submit FAA Form 337, along with any supporting data required by the FAA for approval of the installation, as applicable. - 2) In countries other than the United States, make appropriate aircraft records entries and submit documentation as required for installation approval in accordance with national regulatory authorities.
+1) Update logbook (aircraft records) entries and submit FAA Form 337, along with any supporting data required by the FAA for approval of the installation, as applicable.

-DESCRIPTION, OPERATION, INSTALLATION AND MAINTENANCE MANUAL ELT 3000 / ELT 3000 HM
+DESCRIPTION, OPERATION, INSTALLATION AND MAINTENANCE MANUAL ELT 4000 / ELT 4000 HM